From Dorothy McNett's Recipe Book.| Browse by Category | Browse alphabetically | Cooking Club |

 Vinonussen with Cambozola

-From Dorothy McNett's Recipe book at www.dorothymcnett.com.
+From Dorothy McNett's recipes at www.dorothymcnett.com.
 This is my version of the German pfeffernussen cookie, but is made less sweet and has more pepper in it and is a PERFECT base for a dollop of creamy blue cheese such as Cambozola or Gorgonzola and it pairs with any crispy white wine as well as a full bodied red.
-The combination of ingredients will awaken every taste bud so that the real flavor of the wines come forward.
-I served these at several cooking classes as well as to friends at the recent outdoor theatre presentation of Shakespeare's "As You Like It" in Carmel's wonderful Forest Theatre.
-We all liked it!
+These are so unique and they can be served as an Appetizer, or as a Side Dish to Salads or Soups, or as a Snack and Dessert!
+The combination of ingredients will awaken every taste bud so that the real flavor of the wines come forward when used as an appetizer.

 2 cups all purpose unbleached flour